Low-overhead Magic State Circuits with Transversal CNOTs: Algorithms for Phase Rotation Parallelisation

+The greedy algorithm for CNOT synthesis presented here has two main differences to previous approaches.
+Firstly, our method assumes that qubit permutations can be applied freely at the start of the circuit and so we reduce the parity matrix to a permutation matrix rather than the identity.
+This is appropriate for magic state distillation circuits where initial qubit permutations can be absorbed into state preparation.
+Secondly, we use a vector heuristic rather than a scalar heuristic and this reduces the impact of local minima.
+The greedy algorithm results in circuits with fewer CNOT gates than the method in \cite{Patel_Markov_Hayes_2008} because the compilation is up to qubit permutations.
+Benchmarking in a follow-up work~\cite{webster2025heuristicoptimalsynthesiscnot} demonstrates that, for CNOT circuits on 6 or fewer qubits, the greedy algorithm is fast and close to optimal in terms of CNOT count.
+The examples in this paper are available at \url{https://github.com/m-webster/CliffordOpt/blob/main/examples/CNOT\%2BT.py}.

-Our method is a greedy algorithm which looks at all possible $\text{CNOT}_{ij}$ operations at each step, selecting the one which results in a matrix with the lowest possible column and row-sums.
-The justification for this heuristic is as follows.
-For the operator $\textit{CX}(U)$, effecting $\text{CNOT}_{ij}$ is equivalent to replacing column $j$ of $U$ with the sum of columns $i$ and $j$ mod 2 and this is similar to operations used in Gaussian elimination.
-When applying Gaussian elimination to a full-rank matrix, the end result is the identity.
-In this algorithm, we instead perform column operations so that the end result is a permutation matrix in which the sum of every row and every column is one.
-The algorithm selects the $\text{CNOT}_{ij}$ at each step which gets us as close as possible to this end configuration.
+Our greedy CNOT synthesis algorithm looks at all possible $\text{CNOT}_{ij}$ operations at each step, selecting the one which minimises the vector of column and row-sums of the resulting matrix.
+In a permutation matrix, the sum of every row and every column is one so the algorithm terminates when an all-ones vector is reached.
 A detailed description is set out in \Cref{alg:CNOT_Synthesis}.